Code-Institute-Submissions/Boomerang-Hunter-ms2/README.md

 ## Testing

-Testing is documented in seperate file - [testing.md](/testing.md)
+Testing is documented in separate file - [testing.md](/testing.md)

 ## Deployment

  This project was coded using Git and GitPod, the following steps were made to save code and add it to GitHub repository:
  1. Use git add to move code from the workspace to staging area.
  1. Use git commit to save files to a local repository with a message to say what has been changed since previous commit.
- 1. Use git push to move the files from a local repsoitory to a remote repository like GitHub.
+ 1. Use git push to move the files from a local repository to a remote repository like GitHub.

  This project was deployed using GitHub pages.
 To do this the following steps were taken:
  1. Open the repository RDGrover/Boomerang-Hunter-ms2.